 On the other hand, don’t feel obligated to stay in or join any clubs that aren’t your passion.
 You want to put things on your resume and join things that matter to you and teach you about yourself.
 Interested in what’s out there for you?
 Don’t miss the student org fair the first week of classes!

 4: You’ll learn the importance of self care

 Personal hygiene shudders at the words “freshman year.”
 Living in dorms, especially ones with community bathrooms, can become a real challenge for self care.
 There are the obvious culprits like not wanting to walk alllll the way down the hall to brush your teeth or not feeling like changing your sheets because your bed is lofted.

 There are also silent offenders like sipping yourself into coffee oblivion because #sleepisfortheweak or grabbing that deep fried something because it’s way faster and cheaper than a salad from the supermarket.
 I am here to tell you that eventually, it will all catch up to you, and it will not be pretty.

 One week I got so stressed out from overbooking my schedule and only allowing myself minimal doses of sleep that I got hives all over my body.
 I felt negligent for ignoring my health so carelessly that I had to look like a bumpy tomato to slow down and pay attention.

+It is so important to prioritize your health over everything and this goes hand in hand with self control.
 Know when to replace the coffee with some water and realize when it’s time to call it a night and get some sleep.
 Just because your new best friend is staying late at the library because they need to cram doesn’t mean you have to — listen to your body and give it the rest it needs.